magentabusiness/IoT-Quickstart/Quectel BC68/04_Send_Data_BC68.md

    +NNMI:2,AA00
    ```

-FYI: If you don't need a response from ALLIoT to save traffic and power - just use MsgId 07 instead of 00
+FYI: If you don't need a response from IoT-Gateway to save traffic and power - just use MsgId 07 instead of 00

-# Watch data on ALLIoT
+# Watch data on IoT-Gateway

 ## Last Data
 ![Latest Data](../images/Device_Data.png)